spd010273/event_manager/README.md

 # Usage

+For more information on using this extension, see docs/usage.md

 ## Creating Events

 Events can be 'subscribed to' by inserting the table into tb_event_table and creating at least one tb_event_table_work_item for that table.

-When DML occurs on that table, the work items are executed.
+When DML occurs on that table, the work item entries for that event table are executed.
+These potential queue elements are filtered by a function that can determine whether these events apply to the work item.

-Work item queries are expected to generate one or more rows of JSONB aliased as parameters which are fed into the action.
+Work item queries are expected to generate one or more rows of JSONB aliased as 'parameters' which are fed into the action.

 ## Creating Actions

 Actions are either local database modification or remote API calls that happen after an event is processed.
-Parameters for these calls are gathered from the action's static parameter list, as well as the results from the work item query.
+Parameters for these calls are gathered from the action's static parameter list, as well as the results from the work item query, or static parameters stored with the action.

 Results of actions are discarded.